Performance Dashboard – 2024/25 Outturn

 “Enable young people to access and take part in a range of activities that they might not ordinarily be able to afford by continuing to run a programme of out of school activities”

-• Progress Overview: As previously reported, this project is now complete.
-The Mole Valley Summer Holiday Activity Programme saw 1300 session attendances in total, across 17 different activities, including multi-sport camps, street art workshops, skateboarding, golf, pottery painting, swimming and much more.
+• Progress Overview: The Mole Valley Summer Holiday Activity Programme saw 1300 session attendances in total, across 17 different activities, including multi-sport camps, street art workshops, skateboarding, golf, pottery painting, swimming and much more.

 • Status: Green